hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Long frill, high collar, ring, and bunch of seals,
 >
-> And boy with crowdy dangling at their heels;
+> And boy with crowdy[^127] dangling at their heels;

->
+[^127]: "Crowdy" — A name for the violin.

 > When thus equipped, they strut, like bantam cocks,
 >
-> And walk as if they just had left the stocks:
+> And walk as if they just had left the stocks[^128]:

->
+[^128]: "Left the stocks" — Not the public stocks, but those of dancing masters.

 > Of affectation they've a decent stock,
 >
 > For at their doors you're told to "ring and knock".
 >
 > Bel.
-One in a fray had his false collar tore,
+One in a fray had his false collar[^129] tore,

->
+[^129]: "False collar".
+This alludes to a certain dancing master, who recently brought his landlady before the magistrate for an assault, and tearing his false collar, when the termagant declared he had twelve to one shirt.

 > He to that shirt had twelve false collars wore.
 >
 > Jem.
 In dress as well as manners be it said,